Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![Screenshot 2023-11-10 223514](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/3fd80655-fef2-47d9-874f-32e1fdd921eb)

-The default settings for the decision tree node was retained with the exception of the maximum depth being changed from 6 to 3.
-Although, retaining a higher depth would not necessarily be detrimental to the model results, having higher depth = lower accuracy in the lower leaf nodes (which does not help the aim of classifying listings with high accuracy).
+The default settings for the decision tree node were retained, with the exception of the maximum depth being changed from 6 to 3.
+Although retaining a higher depth would not necessarily be detrimental to the model results, having a higher depth means lower accuracy in the lower leaf nodes (which does not help the aim of classifying listings with high accuracy).

-The decision tree performed well at accurately classifying listings as the missclassifcation rate, maximum absolute error and average squared error rates showed high accuracy and stability across the train, validation and test data sets/partitions (note: to simulate a supervised and unsupervised environment the data was split into a "train", "validation" and "test" partition; 40%, 30%, 30%).
+The decision tree performed well at accurately classifying listings, as the missclassification rate, maximum absolute error, and average squared error rates showed high accuracy and stability across the train, validation, and test data sets and partitions (note: to simulate a supervised and unsupervised environment, the data was split into a "train," "validation," and "test" partition; 40%, 30%, 30%).

 ![Screenshot 2023-11-10 231514](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/a6403b78-8c15-40b4-a7be-b9efe83133e8)

 ![Screenshot 2023-11-10 231825](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/d2f2582e-f308-427f-89d7-449248ce88ce)

-Although the decision tree model performed well at classification, the variables selected by the algorithm were not great classfiers of illegitimate listings (the accuracy of the decision tree lowers as you progress down the tree).
-As a result two decision trees was created with different parameters to change how the algorithm selects variables and classifies those variables in the decision tree.
-But, unfortunately this did not yield any meaningful changes towards having strong classifies of illegitimate listings.
+Although the decision tree model performed well at classification, the variables selected by the algorithm were not great classifiers of illegitimate listings (the accuracy of the decision tree lowers as you progress down the tree).
+As a result, two decision trees were created with different parameters to change how the algorithm selects variables and classifies those variables in the decision tree.
+But, unfortunately, this did not yield any meaningful changes towards having strong classifications of illegitimate listings.

-Thus the original **(Tree Name: "Standard") decision tree** was retained as the classfication model.
+Thus, the original **(Tree Name: "Standard") decision tree** was retained as the classification model.

 ### Model Evaluation

 ![Screenshot 2023-11-10 232903](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/bfcf8bd6-686c-46b4-a807-81cd62695d8b)

-Five models inclusing the decision tree was compared using the model evaluation node.
-Gradient Boosting model was the best as it yielded the lowest missclassification rate (P.S. the gradient boosting model performs several iteractions(i.e. several decision trees), where at each iteration it learns from the previous, thus gradually reducing the misclassification error).
+Five models, including the decision tree, were compared using the model evaluation node.
+The gradient boosting model was the best as it yielded the lowest missclassification rate (PS: the gradient boosting model performs several iterations (i.e., several decision trees), where at each iteration it learns from the previous, thus gradually reducing the misclassification error).

 ## Section 5 - Conclusion